-They can all vary by width and length as WELL as depth.
+As a result, they can all vary by width and length as WELL as depth.

-Again, DO measure how high your mattress is or can be, in case you are trying to fit a new traditional mattress in there.
+To clarify, DO measure how high your mattress is or can be, in case you are trying to fit a new traditional mattress in there.

 (There may be a limit such as a lip at the end of the bed that overhangs the mattress.)

 Traditional mattresses come in many different heights depending on the manufacturer.

 Starting off with the smallest beds, let's talk about twin beds.
 They are almost ALWAYS a traditional sized twin at 39 x 75 inches.